nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-RealEstatePro is a desktop app for managing contacts, optimized for real estate agents to manage their clients’ contacts and sales of properties.
+RealEstatePro is a desktop app for managing contacts, optimized for real estate agents to manage their client's contacts and sales of properties.

 # Reference